Responsive Neurostimulation (NeuroPace)

 Responsive neurostimulation (RNS or “NeuroPace”) is used to treat patients with seizures (epilepsy) that cannot be controlled with medications.
 It has been likened to a pacemaker for the brain.
 RNS is a medical implant inserted into the brain that constantly monitors for seizures and then delivers painless electrical pulses to prevent or interrupt them.

-The RNS implant consists of two parts: (1) one or two wires inserted into the brain, and (2) a microprocessor embedded in the skull.
+The RNS implant consists of two parts: (1) one or two wires inserted into the brain, and (2) a tiny computer and battery embedded in the skull.
 The entire system is inside the body and is not visible from the outside.

 Additional information or RNS is outlined below.
 Click here to read my patient guide for the procedure.